emmby/statesmith-simplified/docs/about.md

 * The github action is a bit overly-enthusiastic.
 It generates more languages than necessary.
 It might be better to have each directory have a little makefile to generate just what it needs.
+* Add a link to allow readers to file feedback bugs in the footer